CMSgov/dpc-static-site/common/docsV1.md

 **1a.
 Verify the type of file.**

-- If you are using bash, zsh, or similar you can check the file type with this command (will not work in a basic Windows environment)
+- If you are using a Mac or Linux shell you can check the file type with this command (will not work in a basic Windows environment)

   ~~~
   file snippet.txt